SharonIV0x86/CinderPeak/README.md

 ---

 ## ❓ Why CinderPeak?
 CinderPeak strikes a balance between **performance, flexibility, and ease of use**.
-Whether you're building complex network models, analyzing graph-based data, or visualizing relationships, CinderPeak provides a robust and intuitive solution.
+Whether you're building complex network models, analyzing graph-based data, or managing relationships, CinderPeak provides a robust and intuitive solution.
 Its open-source nature encourages community contributions, and its modular design makes it easy to extend for specialized use cases.

 ---